 A great skill to develop for maintaining ongoing recovery and manifesting goals is knowing how to effectively manage one's time.
 Early in recovery, it is enough to do what is suggested by your sponsor.
-Once recovery has been comfortably established, recovering addicts often find time to develop goals and dreams that had laid dormant during their addiction.
+Once recovery has been comfortably established, people often find time to develop goals and dreams that had laid dormant during their addiction.

 Scheduling New Activities